Peter Leeds Penny Stocks FacebookPeter Leeds Penny Stocks on Twitter

 Large Price Spread

-The difference between the bid and the ask price is generally greater for small cap stocks.
-(To learn more about price spread, review the section of Understanding Penny Stocks entitled Trading Stocks).
+The difference between the bid and the ask price is generally greater for penny stocks.
+(To learn more about price spread, review the section entitled Trading Stocks).

 This is due to two factors

-1. Fewer parties are involved in the trading of penny stock shares.
+1. Fewer parties are involved in the trading of penny stocks.

-2. Appropriate valuations are much more difficult to estimate for penny stock companies.
+2. Appropriate valuations are much more difficult to estimate for penny stocks.

-The spread between bid and ask prices for small cap stocks can often be greater than 10%, so it is very important to use a LIMIT order rather than a MARKET order, so as to ensure the trading price of the shares you buy or sell.
-(Learn about market and limit orders in Chapter Two, in the section entitled, Trading Stocks.
+The spread between bid and ask prices for penny stocks can often be greater than 10%, so it is very important to use a LIMIT order rather than a MARKET order, so as to ensure the trading price of the shares you buy or sell.
+(Learn about market and limit orders in section entitled Trading Stocks.

 Penny stocks are often very volatile and can make large percentage moves in short time frames.
 This means that investors should keep a watchful eye on their investments, rather than buying and holding for the long term.
 While there are many penny stocks available which may be long term investments, they still need to be monitored very closely due to their volatility.